Rise and Fall of Normal, Where the Technologies Taking Us

 How Companies Perceive the Change

-While new technologies appear daily, a wide range of opportunities exists between exponentially developing technologies, their business models, and business models of linear development (shown in Figure 5 with "New opportunity" areas).
+While new technologies appear daily, a wide range of opportunities exists between exponentially developing technologies and their business models, and business models of linear development (shown in Figure 5 with "New opportunity" areas).

 If today's companies ignore this area, it tends to expand quickly.